user1angelo/Middleware/SDK_USABILITY_AUDIT.md

 **Summary**

 *Updated after a targeted round of fixes.
-7 of 12 now PASS (was 1/12).
-The 3 dimensions left MIXED/FAIL were left that way by explicit decision — see each section for why — not missed.*
+8 of 12 now PASS (was 1/12).
+The 4 dimensions left MIXED/FAIL (#3, #4, #6, #9) were left that way by explicit decision — see each section for why, and Part 3.5 for a full root-cause/fix/risk deep dive — not missed.*

 | # | Dimension | Verdict |
 |---|---|---|